arevlo/whisper/apps/README.md

    - Position the microphone closer to your mouth

 3. **If keyboard module gives errors**:
-   - Run the command prompt as administrator
+   - Windows: Run the command prompt as administrator
+   - macOS: Add Terminal to Accessibility permissions
-   - On macOS/Linux, you may need additional permissions
+   - Linux: Make sure X11 is running and you have appropriate permissions

+4. **If the script gets stuck**:
+   - Windows: Use the provided `kill-dictation.bat`
+   - macOS/Linux: Use `killall python` or `killall python3`

 ## Notes